Shewanella violacea: Taxonomy

 Shewanella violacea is a member of the Shewanella genus.
 Recent evaluation of the Shewanella phylogeny has led to a division of this genus into two categories: Group 1 and Group 2.
 These categories were created from an evaluation of the 16S rRNA sequences as well as a comparison of membrane lipid compositions.
 Group 1 Shewanella species are mostly extremophiles while Group 2 Shewanella species are mostly mesophiles.
 S. violacea is a member of Group 1 Shewanella due to specific genetic adaptations that have enabled the bacteria to thrive in extremely low temperatures and high pressures.
 Specifically, Group 1 species contain a notably higher percentage of polyunsaturated fatty acids integrated in their membranes.

 Location

-Samples of S. violacea have been collected using the SHINKAI 6500 System, a manned submersible operated by the Japan Marine Science and Technology Center.
+Samples of S. violacea have been collected using the SHINKAI 6500 System, a crewed submersible operated by the Japan Marine Science and Technology Center.
 Samples have been collected from the Ryukyu Trench at a depth of 5,110 m.
 The bacteria are found in the topmost layer of the sediment in this marine environment.